 Celebrities partner with Habitat to reflect on what home should be

 Across the world, home has taken on a new meaning.
 Home has become a classroom.
 A workspace.
 A studio.
 A greenhouse.
 A gym.
 A playground.
 A place of solace.
 The source of our wellbeing.
-And though the holidays might look a bit different this year, at least we have home.

 But for too many, a safe, decent and affordable home is out of reach.
 Even before the pandemic, more than 18 million households in the U.S. were spending more than half their income on housing.
 The economic impact of COVID-19 has substantially increased the number of people and families struggling with the impossible choice of covering the cost of housing and other basic needs, like food, water, heat and health care.